thecatalinstan/Criollo/README.md

 We have to make a small change to the `info.plist` file.
 Normally, the `Principal Class` of a Cocoa application is `NSApplication`.
 NSApplication takes care of a bunch of stuff like setting up a `RunLoop`, connecting to the graphics server, handling application events etc.

-In the case of a Criollo application, this task is performed by the `CRApplication` class.
+In the case of a Criollo application, these tasks are performed by the `CRApplication` class.
 We must *tell* the bundle that its `Principal Class` is `CRApplication`.

 Here’s how to do that: